Sulfur is one of the most common well water contaminants, and is associated with an unpleasant rotten egg smell and

 👃 Why Does My Well Water Smell Like Sulfur?

-There are two reasons why your water may take on a rotten egg odor: sulfur has leached into your well water, or you’re having issues with your water heater.
+There are two common reasons why your water may take on a rotten egg odor:

 Hydrogen sulfate, a form of sulfur, gets into your well through rainwater or groundwater that seeps into the earth and rocks.
 When water passes through this organic matter, it picks up sulfur and other naturally-occurring impurities.
 Additionally, wells drilled in sandstone or shale may produce a noticeable sulfur odor.

 Hydrogen sulfide can also build up inside your hot water heater, which can cause it to smell like rotten eggs.
 This typically happens when you haven’t used your water heater in a while and sulfate-reducing bacteria are left to accumulate in your hot water.